Phyremaster/easy-gmod/README.md

 ### Speeding up downloads
 If you have some content on your server that cannot be downloaded from Steam, it will normally take a very long time to download, because the Source Engine protocol does not handle file transfers very well.
 To fix this, you can use FastDL, which allows players to automatically download your server's content over HTTPS from a website.
 To use FastDL, you must have a website containing your server content **with the exact same file structure as your actual Garry's Mod server files**.
 To set up FastDL, set the value of the `DOWNLOADURL` environment variable to the full link (including the `https://` part) to the folder on your website that contains the contents of the `garrysmod` folder from the default Garry's Mod server file structure.
 You should probably put quotes around the link.

-**You should avoid putting any unnecessary files on your FastDL website.** Doing so will increase download times and could cause a huge security risk.
+**You should avoid putting any unnecessary files on your FastDL website.** Doing so will increase download times and could be a security risk, depending on which files are exposed.

 ### Adding a loading screen
 To give your server a custom loading screen, set the value of the `LOADINGURL` environment variable to the full link (including the `https://` part) to the webpage that will be your loading screen.
 You should probably put quotes around the link.